Avery2/639-Final-Project/README.md

 > A brief description of your final interactive visualization application.

 The final interactive visualisation is a data exploration tool designed to better understand the world we live in.
 It allows us to select one or more countries and see the specific countries economic as well as development indicators.
 Along with this, it helps us compare the economic and development indicators of 2 countries with the help of a histogram and scatterplot.

+In particular, we were able to create a globe that was able to link to a histogram on the right hand side.

 > An explanation of changes between the storyboard and the final implementation.